 Hardness and cleanse

-Coconut oil – use up 30% of oils: a stable in most soap recipes because of it’s incredible cleansing properties, as well as contributing to the hardness and lather of the soap.
+Coconut oil – use up 50% of oils: a stable in most soap recipes because of it’s incredible cleansing properties, as well as contributing to the hardness and lather of the soap.
 It’s possible to use coconut in higher percentages if the soap is super fatted accordingly.
-My rule of thumb is – used at 30%/superfat 7%, used at 50%/superfat 10-15% and used at 100%/superfat 20% (rules are different for shampoo bars).
-If you want to read more on making pure coconut soap read 3 Coconut Soaps – for hair, body and clothes.
+My rule of thumb is – used at 30%/superfat 7%, used at 50%/superfat 10-15% and used at 100%/superfat 20-30%.
+If you want to read more on making pure coconut soap read 2 coconut soaps – for face, body and clothes.
 Additional to hardness, cleanse and thick lather coconut soap is known to add antibacterial and antimicrobial properties to the soap.

 Butters – use between 10-30% of oils: butters are mostly a luxury to add in higher quantities in soap, because it’s on the pricy side.
 I use Kokum butter and Mango butter on a regular basis, but there is a long list of butter available today.
 Besides great moisturising and healing properties, butters add to the hardness of the soap and gives a creamy lather.
 One thing I’ve noticed is that by adding 15% of butters with 30% of coconut, I can un-mold much faster, and get a hard bar of soap.
 Because I tend to avoid Olive oil and Palm oil, which both contribute to hardness of the soap, this has been one of my go-to methods to make my bars harder.
 Different butter have different recommended amounts – Mango Butter/up to 30%, Kokum Butter/up to 10% and Cocoa butter/up to 15%.